moliver28/research-handbook/content/handbook/engineering/development/data-science/ai-powered/ai-framework/evaluation/datasets/_index.md

 - Define Your Data Requirements:
   - Identify the types of inputs and expected outputs you need for evaluation.
 For a chat model, this might include various questions and their corresponding expected responses.
 - Prepare Your Data
-  - Create a CSV or JSON file containing your data.
+  - Create a CSV file containing your data.
 Each entry should include the necessary fields such as input questions and expected answers.

 #### Example CSV Structure